aristanetworks/openmgmt/docs/configuration/openconfig.md

 ### OCTA

-The OpenConfing agent (gNMI API) can leverage the EOS state streaming agent's (TerminAttr) libraries, thus exposing EOS native paths.
+The OpenConfig agent (gNMI API) can leverage the EOS state streaming agent's (TerminAttr) libraries, thus exposing EOS native paths.
 If Octa (OpenConfig + TerminAttr) is enabled then OpenConfig, in addition to accepting OpenConfig paths in gNMI get/subscribe requests, will also support EOS native paths (e.g. Sysdb/Smash paths).
 This feature was introduced in `4.22.1F`.